RohiRIK/unix-update-automator/linux_update_readme.md

   - Hold/exclude specific packages from updates
   - Distribution-specific update methods
 - **Email Notifications**: Optional email reports on completion or failure
+- **Concurrency Control**: Uses `flock` to prevent multiple instances of the script from running simultaneously.
 - **Security-Focused**: Uses non-interactive mode with safe defaults for configuration files

 ## Requirements